adtile/clj-kinesis-to-firehose/README.md

 ## Usage

-### Lambda function exmplae with uswitch
+### Lambda function example with uswitch

-Simple lambda which read events in JSON format from kinesis and write them to different firehoses by type.
+Simple lambda function that reads events in JSON format from a Kinesis stream and writes them to different Firehoses based on it's type.

 ```clojure